Buy Your Early Bird Ticket Now for Pioneers of the Dutch Modern House

 Anita Blom on Experimental Housing of the 1970s

+In the run-up to Pioneers of the Dutch Modern House, our Iconic Houses online event in September, we talk to leading authorities on architecture in the Netherlands about the Dutch reinvention of the house in the 20th century.
 Anita Blom is a specialist in Post-War Architecture and Urban Design at the RCE/Cultural Heritage Agency in the Netherlands.
 She currently heads the RCE’s Post 65 project, which examines ways of dealing with recent heritage.
-At the conference, she talks about experimental housing of the 1970s.
+At the Iconic Houses Online Event 2021, she talks about experimental housing of the 1970s.

 Tell us about the RCE.